and friends

 Used By Permission

-"To work in the service of life and living,
+"To work in the service

-in search of the answers of questions unknown
+in search of the answers

-To be part of the movement and part of the growing,
+To be part of the movement

-part of beginning to understand"
+part of beginning

 — from "Calypso"